Chris Rock takes to comedy mic, still processing Oscar slap

 Within an hour, Smith won best actor, receiving a standing ovation.
 During his five-minute acceptance speech, Smith talked about defending his family and apologized to the academy.
 A day later, Smith issued an apology to the comedian, to the academy and to viewers at home, saying he was “out of line” and that his actions are “not indicative of the man I want to be.”

-George Guay, a 24-year-old fan from Boston who grew up on “Everybody Hates Chris,” said he bought a ticket after the Academy Awards.
+George Guay, a 24-year-old fan from Boston who grew up on “Everybody Hates Chris,” said he bought a ticket after Rock was slapped by Smith.

 “He’s the most popular celebrity so I want to be here,” Guay said before the show, adding that he hoped Rock would open with a response to the situation.
 “I just want a good show.”